27/8/2025

 In the agricultural and environmental sectors, MRV (Monitoring, Reporting, and Verification) is a set of tools used to monitor, verify, and report on the effective implementation of a practice or the occurrence of specific events.
 MRV uses manual and satellite verification methods and can be useful for verifying the adoption of practices that are subject to public or private funding.

-Net zero refers to balancing the amount of greenhouse gas emissions produced with an equivalent amount of emissions removed from the atmosphere.
-This can be done through emission reductions and the adoption of carbon capture technologies or practices such as reforestation.
+Net zero refers to balancing the amount of greenhouse gases emitted with an equivalent amount removed from the atmosphere.
+This balance can be achieved by reducing emissions and adopting carbon capture technologies or practices, such as reforestation.

-Strategy used to reduce a company's environmental footprint.
-Specifically, offsetting uses reduction solutions outside of one's supply chain, generating carbon credits through projects that reduce or sequester emissions elsewhere.
-This approach is often employed by companies and individuals who wish to offset their unavoidable emissions by investing in green projectses reforestation or renewable energy).
-The effectiveness of offsetting is sometimes criticized for a lack of transparency and commitment by companies to reduce their environmental footprint even within the organizations themselves.
+This strategy is used to reduce a company's environmental footprint.
+Offsetting involves using reduction solutions outside of a company's production chain to generate carbon credits through projects that reduce or sequester emissions elsewhere.
+Companies and individuals often use this approach to offset their unavoidable emissions by investing in green projects, such as reforestation or renewable energy.
+However, offsetting is sometimes criticized for a lack of transparency and commitment by companies to reducing their environmental footprint within their own organizations.

-Certifying body that certified xFarm Technologies' calculation tool related to environmental impact during cultivation.
-The calculation follows the LCA methodology and makes use of the most common databases for agribusiness: Agribalyse, Agri-footprint, Ecoinvent, World Food LCA Database.
+RINA has certified the environmental impact calculation tool developed by xFarm Technologies for agricultural cultivation.
+The calculation follows the life cycle assessment (LCA) methodology and uses the most common databases for the agri-food sector: Agribalyse, Agri-footprint, Ecoinvent, and the World Food LCA Database.

-In the context of a transition to a low-carbon economy, by transition risks of mean changes in regulations, technological innovations, and changes in consumer preferences, which may affect traditional businesses and economic sectors.
+In the context of transitioning to a low-carbon economy, transition risks refer to potential changes in regulations, technological innovations, and consumer preferences that could impact traditional businesses and economic sectors.

-Organization created by agribusiness to promote the development, adoption and implementation of sustainable agricultural practices through the collaboration of all parties involved in the production chain.
-SAI Platform makes use of various tools and techniques including FSA.
+The SAI Platform is an organization created by the agro-industry to promote the development, adoption, and implementation of sustainable agricultural practices through collaboration among all parties involved in the production chain.
+The SAI Platform employs various tools and techniques, including the FSA.

-Initiative that supports companies in setting science-based greenhouse gas emission reduction targets in line with global efforts to keep global temperature rise below 1.5°C above pre-industrial levels.
-The value of SBTs lies in their scientific validity.
+The SBTi is an initiative that supports companies in setting science-based greenhouse gas emission reduction targets in line with global efforts to keep the rise in global temperatures below 1.5°C compared to pre-industrial levels.
+The SBTi's value lies in its scientific validity.